 You should have a thorough understanding of fundamental science in engineering disciplines as a Faculty of Engineering compulsory course before diving into your rigorous mechatronics and robotics courses throughout your junior and senior years. electric circuits, microelectronic circuits, electronics, signal and system analysis, mathematics, statistics, electrical machines, digital system and microprocessor, instrumentation and measurements, design of machine elements, microcontroller and PLC, integrated systems, industrial automation, hydraulic and pneumatic system design, Robotics and machine learning , are just a few examples of crucial disciplines to learn.

 Final Research Project

 The final year project, as the name implies, is the project you must complete in your last year of study before graduating.
 If you don't finish the final year project by the deadline, you won't be able to graduate.
 This project is a formal assignment chosen by the student or small groups of students on a curriculum-related topic that requires out-of-class study and development.
 Students present their ideas to the rest of the class, the course faculty, and representatives from a variety of local organizations and enterprises at the end of the semester.
-The Final Research Project of SUN's 4th Year Students teaches you how to prepare your paper (Please click to view the document).
+The Final Research Project of SUN's 4th Year Students teaches you how to prepare your paper.

 You will meet with your assigned supervisor on a regular basis during your involvement with your research project.
 These sessions are intended to help you through your project and ensure that you satisfy the work's requirements.
 You and your supervisor are responsible for keeping a record of your meeting and keeping track of your progress.
 You may print and fill out a standard SUN supervision form here for each meeting.